 Anti-Join with SQL Expressions

 PySpark’s SQL module supports anti-joins using LEFT ANTI JOIN, providing a clear syntax for SQL users.
-Null handling is included only when nulls in the data affect the join or output.
+Null handling is included only when nulls affect the join or output clarity.

 Example: SQL-Based Anti-Join with Targeted Null Handling